 Performance gains that are "felt" with a pod filter system is actually deceiving.
 Yes, you do gain some horsepower at the very top

 to run).
-So, when the RPMs finally get high enough to properly atomize the fuel, it "feels" like a rush of power which is deceptively magnified by the actual
+So, when the RPMs finally get high enough, it "feels" like a rush of power which is magnified by the actual loss of power at the low RPM range (that is what is deceiving).
+But by

-So, in the real world, from a stop light what you would experience is this; the bike with a
+So from a stop light what you would experience is this, the bike with a

 the higher RPM range.
-Only once the RPMs get high enough, the bike with the pod filter system will start to catch up.
-Problem is, by the time that happens, it's time to shift and it all starts
+Then once the RPMs get high enough, the bike with the pod system will start to catch up.
+Problem is, by the time that happens, it's time to shift and it all starts over

 All